Julietar2021/Julietar2021/README.md

 - 👋 Hi, I’m @Julietar2021
 - 👀 I’m interested in Frontend Developer
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning how to become a Data Analyst
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me is by opening my linkedin profile: https://www.linkedin.com/in/juliet-egbule-7b8210212/